joro75/TracMediaWikiSignature/README.md

 The plugin also provides a standard implementation of the `user:` TracLink, which will show the specified username in the standard Trac formatting.
 If the user also has an available Wiki page, the shown username will be linked to that Wiki page.
 This implementation of the `user:` TracLink can be disabled, to allow other plugins to provide a more relevant implementation that links to a specific user page.

 # Installation
-The plugin is provided through the GitHub repository at https://github.com/joro75/TracMediaWikiSignature
+The plugin is provided through the [TracMediaWikiSignature GitHub repository][GitHubRepository].

-Install the plugin by creating a Python Egg, as instructed on the Trac Wiki at: https://trac.edgewall.org/wiki/TracPlugins#Forasingleproject
+Install the plugin by creating a Python Egg, as instructed on the Trac Wiki regarding [plugin installation][TracPluginINstallation].
  * Checkout or download and unpack the source.
  * Change to the directory containing setup.py.
  * Run: